Getting started with Python

 You can also run Python notebooks on computers “in the cloud”, with some services kindly offered for free by a number of organizations.
 In this way, you don’t need to install any software on your computer (or your tablet), but access the notebooks via a web browser.
 Notebooks are live computational documents, great for “experimenting” with your analysis and models to test your understanding.

-Some services that are available for free in September 2020 (most of these will require you to create an account):
+Some services that are available for free as of April 2021 (most of these will require you to create an account):

 JupyterHub/MyBinder, run by the non-profit Jupyter project with computing resources provided by sponsors